adambard/learnxinyminutes-docs/javascript.html.markdown

 // If you try to access a value that's not yet set, you'll get undefined. myObj.myFourthKey; // = undefined

+// [ES2015] Constants are declared using the const keyword. const MY_CONST = 2;
+const MY_OBJ = {key1: "Hello", key2: "World"};

+// Constants can't be reassigned to a different value.
+MY_CONST = 3; // raises a TypeError
+const MY_OBJ = {key1: "Hello", key2: "World"}; // raises a TypeError

+// However, mutable values (like objects and lists) are still mutable when
+// assigned to constants.
+MY_OBJ.key1 = "Goodbye";
+MY_OBJ; // = {key1: "Goodbye", key2: "World"

 ///////////////////////////////////
 // 3.
 Logic and Control Structures